-I had no idea how much garbage was in the food I ate before I began studying to become a Holistic Nutritionist.
+I had no idea how much garbage was in the food I ate before I began studying nutrition.
 From the preservatives, unnecessary sugars, carcinogens, dyes, flavors and chemicals, it didn’t phase me.
 But, a couple of weeks into my training something clicked…

 The food I’m eating is slowly killing me.